post-quantum-cryptography/draft-kwiatkowski-tls-ecdhe-mlkem/draft-kwiatkowski-tls-ecdhe-mlkem.md

 # Introduction

 ## Motivation
 ML-KEM is a key encapsulation method (KEM) designed to be resistant to cryptanalytic attacks with quantum computers.
-Standardization of ML-KEM is expected to be finalized in 2024.

 Experimentation and early deployments are crucial part of the migration to post-quantum cryptography.
-To promote interoperability of those deployments this document provides specification of preliminary hybrid post-quantum key agreement to be used in TLS 1.3 protocol.
+To promote interoperability of those deployments this document provides specification of hybrid post-quantum key agreement to be used in TLS 1.3 protocol.

 # Conventions and Definitions